 A chinese waxed duck with lupcheong, yuencheong and choi sum is another cracker of a dish.
 The wax duck is slightly salty as it should be but the chinese and liver sausages are sweet in balancing the flavours.

-A large bowl of rice is perfectly cooked to accompany the waxed duck and sausages.
+A large bowl of rice arrives to accompany the waxed duck and sausages.

 Each grain of rice is al dente and enhanced by a special sweet black sauce drizzle.